Jain sculpture: Jivantasvami

 The Jivantasvami images represent Lord Mahavira (and in some cases other Tirthankaras) as a prince, with a crown and ornaments.
 The Jina is represented as standing in the kayotsarga pose.

-Examples
+Ancient sculptures

-Giant rock-cut statues of Jain Tirthankaras are carved in the Gopachal Hill, Gwalior, Madhya Pradesh.
+Gopachal rock-cut Jain monuments (14-15th CE) are images of Jain Tirthankaras carved in the Gopachal Hill, Gwalior in the state of Madhya Pradesh.

-Charans are footprints exclusive to Jain temples.
-The charan of Tirthankara Rishabhanatha are present at the Badrinath Temple.
+Bronzes

+Various bronze idols of tirthankaras have been discovered in different states.
 Akota Bronzes and Vasantgarh hoard of Gujarat; Hansi hoard of Haryana, Chausa hoard and Aluara bronzes from Bihar.